 It is from the Mercy of Allah that He enjoined upon us acts of worship that bring peace and contentment to our hearts and that have an intrinsic enjoyment, as Allah said in the Quran,

 “Truly in the remembrance of Allah do hearts find rest”

-As soon as the declaration of the beginning of Dhul hijjah reaches you, increase profusely in the Dhikr of Allah.
-Ibn Umar and Abu Hurayrah upon the entering of Dhul hijjah would enter the market place and raise the takbeer of Allah.
+As soon as the declaration of the beginning of Dhul Hijjah reaches you, increase profusely in the Dhikr of Allah.
+Ibn Umar and Abu Hurayrah upon the entering of Dhul Hijjah would enter the market place and raise the takbeer of Allah.
 So much so that the entire market place would resound with the glorification and praise of Allah.
-Ibn Umar narrates that the Prophet (Peace and Salutations be upn him) said:
+Ibn Umar narrates that the Prophet (Peace and Salutations be upon him) said:

 “There are no days during which good deeds are greater and more beloved to Allah than these ten days.
 So recite more often the tahleel, takbeer and tahmeed.”

 Our religion is a communal faith that cannot be practiced in isolation.
 When Muslims remind and aid each other to increase in the remembrance of Allah, and compete with each other for the Hereafter, good deeds become so much easier on our souls.

 Note the two types of takbeer to be made in these ten days.
 The generic takbeer which is made from the Maghrib of the first of Dhul hijjah until the tenth.
 And the specific takbeer which is made from the Fajr of the ninth of Dhul Hijjah (the day of Arafah) until the Asr of the thirteenth of Dhul hijjah.
 The wording is flexible including statements such as those stated by Ibn Masood, “Allahu Akbar, Allahu Akbar, La ilaha illa Allah, Allahu Akbar, Allahu Akbar wa lillahil-Hamd.”